Shih Tzu dog breed information and advice

 How to care for a Shih Tzu

 Feeding, grooming, socialising and exercising are all important things to consider when caring for any dog.
-Giving your pet lots of love and attention will ensure they live a long, happy and healthy life.
+Giving your Shih Tzu lots of love and attention will ensure they live a long, happy and healthy life.

 Feeding and nutrition

-It can be confusing to know which dog food is best for your dog, so speak to your vet if you are unsure.
-They’ll be able to recommend the best diet for your Shih Tzu.
+It can be confusing to know which dog food is best for your Shih Tzu.
+Smaller dogs may require different food from larger ones, so do some research before deciding on the best option.
+Speak to your vet if you are unsure.
+They’ll be able to recommend the best diet.

 Grooming

-Shih Tzus have a long, dense coat with a short, dense undercoat and longer topcoat.
-This is often called a ‘double’ coat and requires regular grooming.
+Shih Tzus have a double coat with a short, dense undercoat and longer topcoat.
+This requires regular grooming.
 If you have a puppy, start grooming them at an early age so they get used to it quickly.

 Bathing your Shih Tzu is also an important part of keeping your pet’s coat clean and their skin healthy.
 Generally, a quick bath every few weeks should do the trick.